insure logo

 What is the average cost of car insurance in Minnesota?

 The average cost of full coverage car insurance in Minnesota is $2,591 per year, or $216 per month.
-Your actual premium depends on your vehicle, coverage level, driving record and location.
+Your actual rate will depend on your vehicle, coverage level, driving history and location within the state.

 How can I lower my car insurance premium in Minnesota?